 Reserve funds should be used for major repairs or other unexpected costs.
 Your HOA fees may be used to build up your association’s reserve fund.
 This way, when major equipment in shared areas breaks, they will be able to repair it easily without having to spend time having to figure out how to raise more funds.

-Since board members of a homeowners association are typically volunteers, they often will bring in property management experts to help run daily operations.
-The property managers will oversee maintenance requests, insurance policies, and other operational tasks.
+Since board members of a homeowners association are typically volunteers, they often will bring in community association management experts to help run daily operations.
+The association managers will oversee maintenance requests, insurance policies, and other operational tasks.
 This all ensures that the property values within your community are high, but it’ll come at a cost through your association fees.

 How are the HOA fees used in terms of keeping your community well-kept and livable?
 If your homeowners’ association hires maintenance staff and security personnel, paying their salaries will be part of your regular fees.